 Overhead cables are also used in conjunction with garage door springs, attaching to the bottom of the garage door and then being routed to the counterbalance spring to lift the door.
 Many overhead garage doors have retaining cables which help prevent an extension spring from flying off should it break.
 Powerful and strong, garage door springs are dangerous if handled incorrectly or carelessly.
 Repairing a broken garage door spring is not a job for a novice.

-Reasons Garage Door Springs Break
+Reasons for Broken Garage Door Springs

 No matter what type of garage door spring or cable you’re dealing with, when it comes to lifting and lowering garage doors, they are under extreme tension.
 If your garage door squeaks, shakes, grinds, or moves more slowly than usual, something isn’t right.